PARfessionals: History

 In Spring 2017, The PARfessionals' Cultural Intelligence in Addictions course supplemental student workbook was included in the German National Library.

-As of August 2018, PARfessionals is a private product design and consulting firm doing business as PARfessionals Behavioral Health Research Development Corporation.
+As of August 2018, PARfessionals is a private product design and consulting firm.
 The founder, Jorea Kelley-Hardison is a nationally certified psychiatric technician and social impact artist that has successfully worked with dozens of licensed professional clinicians and medical staff worldwide, including professionals from Harvard Medical School and the National Institute of Health. to create 45+ PARfessionals' branded resources, including Peer Recovery Practicum Guide, a Peer Recovery Pre-Certification Review e-Course. a Peer Recovery Supervision Training Course, and Peer Recovery classroom curriculum kits.

 In order to accomplish the company's goals, Kelley-Hardison, along with members of the AR SJM Family, hired and privately paid independent contractors and freelancers, also Ms. Hardison and several of her family members working as volunteers using their own money, and collaborating with a group of qualified contracted experts from across the world that had acquired degrees, held additional credentials and had significant work experience in their own respective fields.